-I wrote a case statement for ProLiteracy to help fund its mission to build literacy skills among adults.
+I wrote a case statement for ProLiteracy, based in Syracuse, New York, to help fund its mission to build literacy skills among adults.

 The Case for ProLiteracy

 Imagine seeing these words, but being unable to comprehend their meaning.
 Now picture the parent, the employee, the citizen you might be if you were among the 13 percent of the world’s adults who have not yet learned to read, write, or use technology beyond its lowest, most rudimentary levels.
 For 776 million illiterate adults worldwide—two-thirds of them women—this is not a matter of imagination.
 For them, these images evoke a stark, everyday reality.
 Illiteracy imposes fundamental, far-reaching limitations on virtually every aspect of their lives.